heroiclabs/nakama-docs/docs/runtime-code-basics.md

 Any function may be registered to intercept a message received from a client and operate on it (or reject it) based on custom logic.
 This is useful to enforce specific rules on top of the standard features in the server.

 In Go, each hook will receive the request input as a struct containing the data that will be processed by the server for that request, if that feature is expected to receive an input.
 In Lua, the second argument will be the "incoming payload" containing data received that will be processed by the server.
-In JavaScript the payload is the fourth argument as seen in the example below.
+In JavaScript the payload is the fourth argument as seen in the example.

 === "Lua"
     ```lua